On left braces in which every subbrace is an ideal: Dedekind left braces

-It is clear that the property of being Dedekind is inherited in subbraces and quotients.
+It is clear that the property of being Dedekind is inherited by subbraces and quotients.

 \begin{nota} Obviously, every brace with no proper subbraces is Dedekind.
-Theorem~A in \cite{BallesterEstebanJimenezPerezC-arXiv-solubleskewbraces} shows that finite left braces with no proper subbraces are abelian left braces isomorphic to a cyclic group of order prime. \end{nota}
+Theorem~A in \cite{BallesterEstebanJimenezPerezC24-solubleskewbraces} shows that finite left braces with no proper subbraces are abelian left braces isomorphic to a cyclic group of prime order.
+As being a subbrace is a transitive property in a left brace, by induction, this implies that every finite left brace has a subbrace of prime order. \end{nota}

 Of course, abelian left braces are Dedekind, but there are left braces whose multiplicative group is isomorphic to the additive group which are not Dedekind: the left brace corresponding to \texttt{SmallBrace(8, 7)} in the \textsf{Yang--Baxter} library~\cite{VendraminKonovalov22-YangBaxter-0.10.2} for \textsf{GAP}~\cite{GAP4-12-2} has both additive and multiplicative groups isomorphic to the direct product of cyclic groups $\C_4\times \C_2$ but it is not Dedekind as it has a subbrace of order $2$ which is not ideal.